databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 </div>
 </div>

-Let's first take a closer look at our template code in a text editor on the cluster itself, then we'll start adding code to the template.
-Locate the `MovieLensALS` class and open it with a text editor.
+Let's first take a closer look at our template code in a text editor, then we'll start adding code to the template.
+Locate the
+`MovieLensALS` class and open it with a text editor.

 <div class="codetabs">